matrix-org/matrix-spec/content/server-server-api.md

 Events can also be soft failed if they fail [Policy Server checks](#validating-policy-server-signatures).
 {{% /boxes/note %}}

-#### Retrieving event authorization information
+#### Retrieving event authorisation information

-The homeserver may be missing event authorization information, or wish to check with other servers to ensure it is receiving the correct auth chain.
+The homeserver may be missing event authorisation information, or wish to check with other servers to ensure it is receiving the correct auth chain.
 These APIs give the homeserver an avenue for getting the information it needs.